MicrosoftDocs/biztalk-docs/biztalk/core/configure-the-feature-pack.md

 > - Running [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] in Azure using an Enterprise Agreement
 >
 > The feature packs are not available for any other [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] edition (Standard and Branch editions), or any other [!INCLUDE[btsBizTalkServerNoVersion_md](../includes/btsbiztalkservernoversion-md.md)] version (2013 R2, 2013, 2010, and so on).
-> After the installation of the feature packs, you may not be able to find Biztalk project templates in Visual Studio.

 ## Download and install